Honda Civic (seventh generation): USDM (United States and Canada)

-Si / SiR / Type R / 2.0 i-VTEC
+Si / SiR

 The US (Si) was badged SiR in Canada.
 Unlike other generations of the Civic Si, this one was not produced in Canada or the United States, and it does not share a body style or interior with the USDM Civic (offered only in sedan and coupé forms) sold there.
 Instead, the 2002-05 Civic Si/SiR is manufactured in Swindon, England, and exported to Canada and the United States.
 The Si/SiR was the only trim available for the hatchback style in Canada and the United States.

 The Civic Si returned to form as a hatchback, after having been sold only as a coupé in the previous generation.
 The body shape of this model was based on the "New Bullet-Form" concept, which aimed to create a more dynamic look and provide greater stability while travelling on highways or winding country roads.
 The interior layout also distinguished itself from other Civic Si generations with a dash-mounted shifter.

-Shifting away from the 1.6 liter B-series engine, the seventh generation Civic Si adopted the K-series K20A3 engine used in the Acura RSX base model rated at 160 bhp at 6,500 rpm and 132 lbfft at 5,000 rpm.
+Shifting away from the 1.6 liter D-series engine, the seventh-generation Civic Si adopted the K-series K20A3 engine used in the Acura RSX base model rated at 160 bhp at 6,500 rpm and 132 lbfft at 5,000 rpm.
 With a redline of 6,800 rpm, the Si distanced itself from the narrow, high-rpm powerband engine of its predecessor, and as a result saw a 20 percent increase in torque.
-Performance was relatively underwhelming compared to the competition; the switch to MacPherson strut from double wishbone suspension resulted in less responsive handling, and a near-150 lb increase in weight to 2744 lb contributed to slower acceleration than the lighter '99-'00 Si.
+Performance was relatively underwhelming compared to the competition; the switch to MacPherson strut from double-wishbone suspension resulted in less responsive handling, and a near-150 lb increase in weight to 2744 lb contributed to slower acceleration than the lighter '99-'00 Si.
 The new front suspension did allow for a tighter turning radius than the better handling wishbone setup used earlier.
-Much of the weight gain is attributed to the chassis' stouter structure when compared to the previous generation hatchback, with the '02 Si boasting an increase in torsional rigidity by 95 percent and a bending rigidity increase of 22 percent.
+Much of the weight gain is attributed to the chassis' stouter structure when compared to the previous-generation hatchback, with the '02 Si boasting an increase in torsional rigidity by 95 percent and a bending rigidity increase of 22 percent.